atieq-khan/atieq-khan/README.md

 - B.Sc.
 Electrical Engineering, University of Engineering and Technology (UET), Lahore
 - Relevant Courses: Introduction to Python, Programming Fundamentals (C language), Data Structures and Algorithms, Microprocessors, Control systems, Electrical Circuits Design and Analysis, Digital logic Design, Computer Networking, Computer Architecture (RISC-V) and Introduction to Machine learning

+## Skills

+- Proficient in C, Python, and RISC-V assembly language
+- Experienced in Linux system commands and scripting
+- Strong understanding of microcontrollers, sensors, and communication protocols
+- Familiar with cloud communication platforms like Google Firebase
+- Proficient in using version control systems like Git

 ## Experience

 ### Knowledge Stream (Feb 2024 – Present)